 Its customer support could be improved, though, because it doesn’t offer live chat.
-There is a chat button, but clicking it only lets you send a message to support.
-You’ll still have to wait for a reply via email.
-That said, responses are thorough, if slow.
+There is a knowledgebase and email support 24/7.
+Responses are thorough, if slow.

-The monthly rate is good, but you can reduce it more by signing up for a longer term.
+The cost used to be one of the cheapest around until it was increased dramatically.
+That said, you can reduce it by signing up for a long-term plan.
 There’s a seven-day money-back, in case you don’t like it.

 - Gets into U.S. Netflix